marvinharcsun/Object-Oriented-Design-Final-Project/README.md

 ## Machine Learning and Statistical Related is Housed Via
 https://github.com/vanessailana/LetsShop-Recommendation-Algorithms-
 1. Using Diaglow Flow we were able to train and create a conversational interface.
 2. Statistical Anaylsis on inventory and times of purchases.
+(Histograms, KMeans, Scatter Plots)

 ### Heads up how to alter this to your local environment.
 -  If you want to run this within your local environment, you must do as follows: